backstage/backstage/plugins/graphiql/api-report.md

 import { ApiRef } from '@backstage/core-plugin-api';
 import { BackstagePlugin } from '@backstage/core-plugin-api';
+import { BackstagePlugin as BackstagePlugin_2 } from '@backstage/frontend-plugin-api';
 import { ErrorApi } from '@backstage/core-plugin-api';
 import { FetchApi } from '@backstage/core-plugin-api';
 import { IconComponent } from '@backstage/core-plugin-api';